kurtosis-tech/awesome-kurtosis/README.md

 ### Tests and other examples

-- [Ethereum Network Partition Test](https://github.com/kurtosis-tech/awesome-kurtosis/tree/main/ethereum-network-partition-test) - A test that verifies how the Ethereum network behaves under network partitioning.
-The test is written in both Golang and Starlark.
 - [Quick Start](https://github.com/kurtosis-tech/awesome-kurtosis/tree/main/quickstart) - The example used in the [Quickstart guide](https://docs.kurtosis.com/quickstart) to get started with Kurtosis.
 - [Simple NodeJS API](https://github.com/kurtosis-tech/awesome-kurtosis/tree/main/simple-api) - An example of how a Simple NodeJS based API can be setup to test using Kurtosis
 - [Data Package](https://github.com/kurtosis-tech/awesome-kurtosis/tree/main/data-package) - An example package that contains a tar that you can import and use within the Quickstart and other packages